liyue34673/DSO_560_NLP_Project_2021_Black/PART I/README.md

 - We first combined the data, then preprocess the text input and categorical input separately.
 We put both inputs into the deep learning LSTM model.
 This complied model reached a test accuracy of 0.843.

 ## Winner Model
-- Based on the multiple attempts presented previously, we find that DNN model performed the best after word-embedding.
+- Based on the multiple attempts presented previously, we found that the DNN model performed the best after word-embedding.
 - We used 'description', 'name', 'details', 'attribute_pair', 'brand_category' as our predictor variables.
 - This model returns an accuracy of ~0.964.